Angular Template Driven Forms example

 FormControl

 The FormControl is the basic building block of the Angular Forms.
 It represents a single input field in an Angular form.
 The Angular Forms Module binds the input element to a FormControl.
 We use the FormControl instance to track the value, user interaction and validation status of an individual form element.
-Each individual Form element is a FormControl
+Each individual Form element is a FormControl.

 We have six form elements in our HTML template.
 They are firstName, lastname, email, gender, isMarried & country.
 We need to bind them to FormControl instance.
 We do this by using the ngModel directive.
-Add the ngModel directive to each control as shown below.
+Add the ngModel directive to every control as shown below.

 ngModel will use the name attribute to create the FormControl instance for each of the Form field it is attached.

-Now have the template ready, except for the final piece i.e submitting data to the component.
+Now have the template ready, except for the final piece i.e. submitting data to the component.

 We use the ngSubmit event, to submit the form data to the component class.
 We use the event binding (parentheses) to bind ngSubmit to OnSubmit method in the component class.
-When the user clicks on the submit button, the ngSubmit event will fire
+When the user clicks on the submit button, the ngSubmit event will fire.

 We are passing the local template variable contactForm in onSubmit method. contactForm holds the reference to the ngForm directive.
 We can use this in our component class to extract the data from the form fields.